SHARE

 Fork in a pile of Loaded Mashed Potatoes

 There are always your holiday menu staples like roast turkey, cornbread, and stuffing.
 But every year, I like to put my own spin on the classics to add some extra fun to the table and surprise my family's taste buds.
-This year, it's all about the mashed potatoes.
+This year, it's all about the loaded mashed potatoes.

 Instead of making smooth and creamy white potatoes that everyone douses in gravy, I'm turning mashed potatoes into a flavor-packed side dish loaded with savory and cheesy flavors.
 If you're looking for a fun way to impress guests and step things up a notch this year, you'll want to add these loaded mashed potatoes to your menu.